phobos/phobos/README.md

 Phobos exports a spec helper that can help you test your consumer.
 The Phobos lifecycle will conveniently be activated for you with minimal setup required.

-* `process_message(handler:, payload:, metadata:, encoding: nil)` - Invokes your handler with payload and metadata, using a dummy listener (encoding is optional).
+* `process_message(handler:, payload:, metadata: {}, encoding: nil)` - Invokes your handler with payload and metadata, using a dummy listener (encoding and metadata are optional).

 ```ruby
 require 'spec_helper'